The Rise of Language Models in Mining Software Repositories: A Survey: Language Models Employed in MSR

 \section{Language Models Employed in MSR}

-To address RQ$_3$, we recorded all LMs employed in MSR tasks and categorised them according to key characteristics, including weight availability, type, size, and usage mode.
-Across the 85 primary studies, we identified 235 instances of LM use, corresponding to 94 distinct models.
+To address RQ$_3$, we recorded all LMs employed in MSR tasks and categorized them according to key characteristics, including weight availability, type, size, and usage mode.
+Across the 177 primary studies, we identified 551 instances of LM use, corresponding to 161 distinct models.

-Table~\ref{tab:language_models} and Figure~\ref{fig:lm_families} jointly report the LMs used in the primary studies, showing both the most frequently adopted models (those with at least two uses) and their distribution by family and type, respectively.
+Table~\ref{tab:language_models} and Figure~\ref{fig:lm_families} jointly report the LMs used in the primary studies, showing both the most frequently adopted models (those with at least three uses) and their distribution by family and type, respectively.
 We define a \emph{family} as a set of LMs that share a common base architecture and pre-training configuration, including both original base models and their derived variants (e.g., fine-tuned or instruction-tuned models).
-Overall, the landscape is dominated by widely adopted encoder-only Transformer architectures (e.g., BERT and RoBERTa variants), which together account for the largest number of uses (83, 35.4\%).
-Their widespread use indicates that they remain effective lightweight, open‑source bases for classifying and detecting textual repository artefacts such as issue reports~\cite{2023-35,2023-35-1,2023-35-2} and Stack Overflow posts~\cite{2023-54,2023-54-2}.
-The GPT family represents the second most frequently used group, with 48 reported uses (20.4\%).
+Overall, the landscape is dominated by widely adopted encoder-only Transformer architectures (e.g., BERT and RoBERTa variants), which together account for the largest number of uses (162, 29.4\%).
+Their widespread use indicates that they remain effective lightweight, open-source bases for classifying and detecting textual repository artifacts such as issue reports~\cite{2023-35,2023-35-1,2023-35-2} and Stack Overflow posts~\cite{2023-54,2023-54-2}.
+The GPT family represents the second most frequently used group, with 121 reported uses (22\%).
 These span early completion-oriented models (e.g., GPT-2) as well as more recent instruction-tuned and multimodal variants (e.g., GPT-4).
-Figure~\ref{fig:lm_families} also shows emerging but still limited adoption of newer families of models, including Mistral (7 uses).
-In addition, a long tail of families (grouped under \emph{other} category), including Gemini, Deepseek, Qwen and Claude, further indicates ongoing experimentation that has not yet consolidated into widespread adoption.
+Figure~\ref{fig:lm_families} also shows emerging but still limited adoption of newer families of models, including DeepSeek (19 uses), Mistral (17), Qwen (17), Claude (13), and Gemini (11).
+Beyond these, the \emph{other} category includes less frequently used families such as BART, XLNet, Gemma, and Phi.